 Represented by Town Attorney Ira Bloom, the town argued its case on two fronts.
 First, Bloom argued that the FOI Commission had no jurisdiction over the matter brought by NewCanaanite.com because the complainant did not report the violations within 30 days of finding out about them.
 Second, Bloom argued that the site visits conducted by members of the Committee did not rise to the level of public meetings.

 Both Bloom and NewCanaanite.com filed legal briefs arguing their sides.
 Harmon rejected both of Bloom’s arguments.

-In her decision, the hearing officer orders that “[h]enceforth, the respondents shall strictly comply with the requirements of” those provisions of the FOI Act that they violated.
+In her decision, the hearing officer ordered that “[h]enceforth, the respondents shall strictly comply with the requirements of” those provisions of the FOI Act that they violated.

 “Forthwith, the respondents, or their designee, shall arrange for a FOI Act training session to be conducted by the staff of the FOI Commission,” Harmon said.
 “The respondents, or their designee, shall forthwith contact the FOI Commission to schedule such training session.
 All seven members of the Committee shall attend the training session.”

 The decision against the town follows another FOI violation cited by the state in May, where municipal officials broke the law by withholding a draft P&Z document.